sylvaincom/github_tutorial/README.md

 - Click on `Open in Visual Studio Code` to open the code, corresponding to this branch of your forked repository, on VS Code.
 (Note that Visual Studio Code must be selected as your *external editor* on GitHub Desktop.)
   - On VS Code, on the bottom left, check that you are in the correct branch called `student_branch` (it should be done for you by default).
   - Select the `students.txt` file.
-  - Modify this file by adding a ` -> done` at the end of the row with your name.
-Do not forget to save the file after your modification!
+  - Modify this file by adding a ` -> done` at the end of the row with your name. ⚠️ Do not forget to save the file after your modification!

 #### Publish your modifications and send a pull request (PR):
 - Go back to GitHub Desktop.
   - Select the changed file called `students.txt` (it should be done for you by default).
   - Add a commit message (by default it should be `Update students.txt`, which is fine).
-Note that the commit message is for documentation purposes.
+    - 💡 A commit message is for documentation purposes.
   - Click on `Commit to student_name` to commit your changes on your branch.
   - Click on `Pull origin`.
-If GitHub says that there is a conflict (because you modified lines that were modified by another student at the same time), solve them.
+    - 💡 If GitHub says that there is a conflict (because you modified lines that were modified by another student at the same time), solve them.
   - Click on `Push origin`.
   - Click on `Preview Pull Request`.
   - Click on `Create pull request`.
 This will automatically open a web navigator.
-You can see that you are in `sylvaincom/github_lab` so you are trying to apply changes on the original GitHub repository, and not only yours.
+    - 💡 You can see that you are in `sylvaincom/github_lab` so you are trying to apply changes on the original GitHub repository, and not only yours.
 - On the automatically opened web navigator:
   - Click on `Create pull request`.
   - Now, the owner of the GitHub repository (here, your teacher with the `sylvaincom` GitHub handle) will have to accept your pull request.